-5311 Professional Issues: Law and Ethics.
-Examines the professional, ethical, legal, political, and social

-- 5312 Advanced Physiology/Pathophysiology.
+- 5311 Professional Issues: Law and Ethics.
+Examines the professional, ethical, legal, political, and social dimensions of developing an identity as an advanced practice nurse within the context of nursing practice, institutional, and community environments.
+Issues of health disparity, cultural diversity, and the health needs of underserved populations are examined.
+Further areas of consideration will include professional standards and certification, code of ethics, bioethical issues, confidentiality, plagiarism, and liability, regulatory, and collective bargaining considerations.
+Y - 5312 Advanced Physiology/Pathophysiology.
 Overview of advanced concepts related to normal and abnormal body functioning.
-The primary focus is on in-depth and current understanding of disease processes across the lifespan integrating risk factors for disease in various populations. - 5313 Pharmacotherapeutics.
+The primary focus is on in-depth and current understanding of disease processes across the lifespan integrating risk factors for disease in various populations.
+F - 5313 Pharmacotherapeutics.
 Focuses on the clinical application of pharmacology needed in the provision of advanced practice nursing.
 The emphasis is on drugs commonly used in the family practice of ambulatory primary health care setting for the treatment of acute and chronic disease, and on the integration of drug therapy as one component of therapeutic management plans.
-The application of the principles of pharmacodynamics and pharmacokinetics to clinical use of drugs will be explored, including therapeutic dosage patterns, side effects, drug interactions, contraindications. - 5334 Advanced Health Assessment.
+The application of the principles of pharmacodynamics and pharmacokinetics to clinical use of drugs will be explored, including therapeutic dosage patterns, side effects, drug interactions, contraindications.
+F - 5334 Advanced Health Assessment.
 Includes 90 clinical hours.
 Provides student with ability to expand their knowledge and skills in performing a comprehensive health assessment of patients across the lifespan.
-Emphasis placed on utilizing thorough assessment to distinguish normal and abnormal variants in health, guide health promotion activities, and identify the need for patient-specific disease prevention interventions. - 5338 Advanced Nursing Care: Pediatric.
+Emphasis placed on utilizing thorough assessment to distinguish normal and abnormal variants in health, guide health promotion activities, and identify the need for patient-specific disease prevention interventions.
+Fee: \$984.
+S - 5338 Advanced Nursing Care: Pediatric.
 Focuses on the appropriate diagnosis, management, and prevention of common acute and chronic illnesses specific to the pediatric population.
-Human growth and development, holistic, and spiritual concepts will be incorporated. - 5341 Advanced Nursing Care: Adult/Geriatric.
+Human growth and development, holistic, and spiritual concepts will be incorporated.
+SU - 5341 Advanced Nursing Care: Adult/Geriatric.
 Focuses on the appropriate diagnosis, management, and prevention of common acute and chronic illnesses specific to the adult and geriatric populations.
-Human growth and development, holistic, and spiritual concepts will be examined. - 5344 Advanced Nursing Care: Women/Prenatal Primary Care.
+Human growth and development, holistic, and spiritual concepts will be examined.
+F - 5344 Advanced Nursing Care: Women/Prenatal Primary Care.
 Includes 90 clinical hours.
-Application of advanced health assessment skills, identification of abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and plan of care, and implementing preventative and health promotion education in a focused practice environment. - 5361 Interpersonal and Counseling Skills in Human and Organizational Behavior.
+Application of advanced health assessment skills, identification of abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and plan of care, and implementing preventative and health promotion education in a focused practice environment.
+S - 5361 Interpersonal and Counseling Skills in Human and Organizational Behavior.
 Provides an introduction to understanding and developing effective interpersonal communication skills and relationships in the role of educator and leader/administrator.
 The processes, principles, and techniques associated with counseling the individual and groups, negotiating, grievance, stress management, and group dynamics are explored in this course.
 Conflict and conflict resolution, interviewing, listening, and group leadership skills are examined.
-Summer - 5640 Clinical Practicum: Primary Care Pediatrics.
+SU - 5640 Clinical Practicum: Primary Care Pediatrics.
 Includes 270 clinical hours.
 Application of concepts presented in Advanced Nursing Care with focus on refining health assessment skills, identifying abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and evidenced-based plan of care, and implementing preventative and health promotion education in culturally diverse populations.
+S

 5643 Clinical Practicum: Primary Care Adult/Geriatric.
 Includes 270 clinical hours.
 Application of concepts presented in Advanced Nursing Care with focus on refining health assessment skills, identifying abnormalities in health, interpreting diagnostic findings, improving communication skills, formulating a diagnosis and plan of care, and implementing preventative and health promotion education in culturally diverse populations.
+F